Defining semantic SEO and how to optimize for semantic search

 Use Google to create a keyword list

-While you shouldn’t get keyword ideas from Google alone, it is a good place to start.
+While you shouldn’t rely on Google alone for keyword ideas, it’s a great place to start.

-To kick things off, think of the keywords you want to rank for in Google.
-Let’s say you run a yoga studio in LA.
-You definitely want to rank for such commercial keywords as “yoga school” or “yoga studio LA”, but you also want your blog to rank for all sorts of informational keywords like “downward-facing dog” or “meditation techniques”.
-And here’s how you can find all of the most popular queries.
+Begin by thinking about the keywords you want to rank for.
+For example, if you run a yoga studio in LA, you probably want to rank for commercial keywords like “yoga school” or “yoga studio LA”, but you’ll also want your blog to rank for informational queries like “downward-facing dog” or “meditation techniques.”
+Here’s how to uncover the most popular queries.

-Don’t forget to add long-tail keywords to your list.
-These queries are generally well-thought-out and take the form of questions and sentences.
+Don’t forget to include long-tail keywords in your list.
+These queries tend to be more specific, often taking the form of questions or full sentences.

 For example, “yoga asana” and “yoga pose” are synonyms.
 The search term “yoga class”, however, is only related to the previous phrases and does not have the same meaning.